chenkennt/Whiteboard/README.md

 * A whiteboard that anyone can paint on it and others can see you paint in real time
 * Painting features:
-  1. Basic paint tools (freehand, line, rectangle, circle, ellipse), color and stroke thickness
+  1. Basic paint tools (freehand, line, rectangle, circle, ellipse) with customizable color and stroke thickness
   2. Upload a background image
   3. Pan and zoom canvas
   4. Undo and redo